 “You are not the tomorrow leaders.
 You are the right now leaders,” Jackson said.
 “You must love right now.
 You must go to graduate school right now.”

-Jackson was introduced by former Bennett College President Dr. Julianne Malveaux.
-After the address, Dawkins and Bennett Board of Trustees Chair Dr. Gladys Ashe Robinson, a member of the Bennett College Class of 1971, bestowed an Honorary Doctor of Humane Letters upon Jackson, who joked that he tried to get into Bennett years ago but then-president Dr. Willa B. Player wouldn’t let him.
+Former Bennett College President Dr. Julianne Malveaux introduced Jackson.
+After the address, Dawkins and Bennett Board of Trustees Chair Dr. Gladys Ashe Robinson ’71 bestowed an Honorary Doctor of Humane Letters upon Jackson, who joked about trying to get into Bennett decades ago but being refused by Player.

-Among those in the audience were former Bennett presidents Dr. Esther Terry, the only alumna to serve as the president, and Dr. Gloria Randle Scott.
+Among those at the Baccalaureate Service were former Bennett presidents Dr. Esther Terry ‘61, the only alumna to serve as president, and Dr. Gloria Randle Scott.